-in subsequent financial years, except for matters noted in the Chairman's Report.
+in subsequent financial years, except for matters noted in the Chair's Report.

-Other than the ongoing impact of the COVID-19 pandemic, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the Directors, to affect significantly the operations of the Bank, the results of those operations, or the state of affairs of the Bank in subsequent financial years.
+There has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the Directors, to affect significantly the operations of the Bank, the results of those operations, or the state of affairs of the Bank in subsequent financial years.